Fate of entanglement in one-dimensional fermion liquid with coherent particle loss

-We calculate numerically the entanglement entropy with a spatial partition of the observed system with total size $L$ to part A with length l and part B with length $L-l$ .
-At $t=0$, for the gapped phases, the entropy $S=a_{0}$, as shown in Fig.~\ref{En}(d), where $a_{0}$ is size-independent constant, and hence respects the area law.
-For the gapless phase, the entropy shown in Fig.~\ref{En}(b)(c) fits with a subsystem size $l$ as $S=\alpha \ln\left[\sin\left(\pi l/L\right)\right]+c_{0}$ with $\alpha=0.333$, which corresponds to a unitary conformal field theory (CFT) with central charge $c=1$\cite{holzhey_geometric_1994,calabrese_entanglement_2009}.
-The results above can be analytically obtain via Toeplitz determinants\cite{jin_quantum_2004}, the vanishing $l$-linear dependence of the entanglement entropy originates from two point-like Fermi surface in 1d.
-And the logarithemic scaling is ascribed to the discontinuities of occupied states on the Fermi points.
-However, when we turn on the quantum jumps, there is no longer a well-defined Fermi surface as time evolves.
-Therefore we expect a $l$-linear-dependent entropy to appear as temporal evolution, which images the thermalization of the system.
+We calculate numerically the entropy with a spatial partition of the observed system with total size $L$ to part A with length $l$ and part B with length $L-l$ .
+At $t=0$, the entropy $S$ in the gapped phases is equal to a size-independent constant $a_0$, as shown in Fig.~\ref{En}(d), which is in accordance with the area law.
+For the gapless phase, the entropy shown in Fig.~\ref{En}(b)(c) fits as $S=0.333 \ln\left[\sin\left(\pi l/L\right)\right]+c_{0}$, which corresponds to a conformal field theory (CFT) with central charge $c=1$\cite{holzhey_geometric_1994,calabrese_entanglement_2009}.
+The results above can be analytically obtain via Toeplitz determinants\cite{jin_quantum_2004}.
+The absence of any $l$-linear dependence of the entanglement entropy is a consequence of two point-like Fermi surfaces in 1d\cite{PhysRevB.105.205403}.
+The logarithmic scaling observed in this case is ascribed to the discontinuities of occupied states on these Fermi points.
+However, when the quantum jumps are turned on, the system undergoes thermalization, and the Fermi surface is no longer well-defined as time evolves.
+This results in the appearance of a $l$-linear-dependent entropy as the system evolves.

-We then consider the temporal evolution of $S$.
-We first consider an equal bipartition of the system.
-The time-dependent entropy in Fig.~\ref{En}(a) shows a similar growth in short time, which fits as $S(t)\sim-t\text{ln}t$.
-This agrees with the expression of the short-time entropy increase of one-dimensional dissipative interacting fermions studied in Ref.\cite{bacsi_vaporization_2020}.
-It signals the rapid thermalization.
-However, they behave different in long time.
-In gapped Liouviallian spectrum cases, the entropy decays as $S(t)\sim t\exp-\Lambda t$ where $\Lambda$ being the Liouviallian gap.
-For the Liuviallian spectrum gapless cases, the long-time behavior of entropy is $S(t)\sim t^{-1/2}\text{ln}t$.
-The long-time behaviors are originating from the particle vaporization.
-Then we calculated the $l$-dependent entropy and the results are shown in Fig.~\ref{En}(b)$\sim$(d).
-It can be seen that the scaling behaviors are quite similar as $l$-linear form at long time, though the short-time ones are determined by the Hamiltonian.